dtcenter/METplus/docs/Release_Guide/release_steps/met/update_version_official.rst

   * If necessary, update the *met_version* variable in *src/basic/vx_util/util_constants.h* which defines the version number written to the MET output files.

   * In *docs/conf.py*, update the *version*, *release_year*, and *release_date* variables for the documentation.

+  * In *docs/Users_Guide/installation.rst*, search for the X.Y version, replacing the current X.Y version with the official X.Y version, if necessary.
+Pay particular attention to the "Note" about the C++ standard and modify if necessary.
+The X.Y version number in the "Note" box should NOT change unless the default C++ standard changes.

   * If necessary, update the version number listed in the MET configuration files: